 Free Elective Courses

-The curriculum as described above creates a degree plan consisting of five core courses (15 credit hours) and two concentrations of three courses each (6 courses; 18 credit hours).
-To complement the program of study thus constructed, every degree student in the Master of International Affairs selects four additional courses that maximize their professional development.
-These courses can be any course offered in the Bush School (either in international affairs or in our MPSA program) or any graduate course offered elsewhere in the University.
+The curriculum as described above creates a degree plan consisting of five core courses (15 credit hours) and two concentrations of three courses each (six courses; 18 credit hours).
+To complement the program of study thus constructed, every MIA student selects four additional courses that maximize their professional development.
+These courses can be any course offered in the Bush School (either in the Department of International Affairs or in the Department of Public Service and Administration) or any graduate course offered elsewhere in the university.
 A student may also use these “free electives” to create a third concentration.

 Team Capstone for Client